 Ms. Williams understands the need to pave the way for survivors to have successful tomorrows by offering access and opportunities to post-secondary education and mentorship.
 With that understanding she established the newly announced Circle of Friends Impact Scholarship, to facilitate that goal.

 Lisa’s focus has expanded further by opening access to protective and preventative education for those who work within the healthcare and education arena through cross-functional collaboration and community training, development and mentoring.

-Lisa is wife to her best friend of 30 life-affirming years and mother of biological and adopted children.
+Lisa is wife to her best friend of 31 life-affirming years and mother of biological and adopted children.
+A marathoner, Lisa believes in conscious living and inspires others to be present during the moments of their lives.
 She thanks God continuously for “this good life” as she works to pursue a better quality of life for those who call our nation home.

 Lisa was nominated in 2014 and 2015 by the U.S. Department of Homeland Security and in 2016 by both the U.S. Department of Homeland Security and the U.S. Department of State for the U.S. Presidential Award for Extraordinary Efforts to Combat Trafficking in Person.
-She counts this acknowledgment as a true recognition for survivors - American girls and young women - who call our community home and whom she humbly serves.
+She counts this acknowledgment as a true recognition for survivors - American girls and young women - whom she humbly serves.